jundalisay/superblist/content/en/bio/oplan-katharos.md

 The scourge of counterfeit medicines is prevelant around the world, both in rich and poor countries.
-The problem became worse during the pandemic when the demand for flu medicines increased significantly especially through online channels.
+The problem became worse during the pandemic when the demand for flu medicines increased significantly, especially through online channels.

 As an example, the Food and Drug Administration (FDA) of the Philippines reveals that fake Paracetamol became rampant during the pandemic, with sari-sari stores (local convenience stores) selling the counterfeit items.